Skip to main content

 Why Supabase over Firebase or raw Postgres.
 Three reasons.
 First, Supabase's Row Level Security (RLS) policies handled the customer-account-isolation requirement natively without writing custom middleware.
 Second, Postgres compatibility meant any SQL knowledge transferred directly without learning Firebase's NoSQL query patterns.
 Third, Supabase's auth integration with NextAuth was already proven on prior PandaCodeGen builds, so the implementation pattern was well-documented internally.

-Why Stripe Payment Element over Stripe Checkout.
-Payment Element renders inline on the checkout page, which preserved the custom-branded checkout experience that the previous WooCommerce setup had.
-Stripe Checkout would have redirected to a Stripe-hosted page, breaking the design continuity.
-Klarna, Afterpay, Apple Pay, Google Pay, and PayPal all work through Payment Element without separate integrations.
-The added complexity over Checkout was justified by conversion rate preservation on returning customers.
+Why an inline checkout over a hosted redirect.
+The Square Web Payments SDK renders the payment form inline on the checkout page, which preserved the custom-branded checkout experience that the previous WooCommerce setup had.
+A hosted redirect to an off-site payment page would have broken the design continuity.
+Card, Apple Pay, Google Pay, Cash App Pay, and Afterpay all work through the inline integration without separate flows.
+The added complexity over a hosted page was justified by conversion rate preservation on returning customers.

 Two problems hit and how they were solved.
 First problem: the real-time pricing calculator initially ran the price calculation on every keystroke in the configurator UI, which produced 200+ pricing recalculations per minute and visible UI jank on mid-tier mobile devices.
 Fix: debounced the calculation to fire 250ms after the last input change, and memoized the price lookup table so repeated identical configurations skipped the recalculation entirely.
 Result: zero perceptible lag in configurator, even on 3-year-old Android devices.
-Second problem: Stripe Payment Element's default styling did not match the dark-themed checkout design.
-Fix: used Stripe's appearance API to override the default styles with custom CSS variables that matched the site's design tokens.
+Second problem: the default payment form styling did not match the dark-themed checkout design.
+Fix: overrode the default styles with custom CSS variables that matched the site's design tokens through the Square Web Payments SDK styling options.
 Took 6 hours to get pixel-perfect alignment across all payment method icons.

 The result.
 PageSpeed jumped from 64 to 99 out of 100.
 LCP dropped from 5.8 seconds to 0.8 seconds (86 percent faster).
 All three Core Web Vitals turned green in Google Search Console.
-SEO rankings preserved at 100 percent with zero drops post-migration.
+SEO rankings preserved with zero drops post-migration.
 Seven previous paid services consolidated into one custom build.
-Total monthly tooling cost dropped to $25 (Supabase Pro plan; all other services at free tier or transaction-fee-only).
-Panda Patches now generates $38,000/month in revenue on that $25/month tooling cost, providing a verifiable demonstration of the headless stack ROI at small-business scale.
+Total monthly tooling is about $55: Supabase Pro ~$25, Vercel Pro ~$20, and ~$10 for the FAL Flux Schnell AI patch generator (all other services at free tier or transaction-fee-only).
+Panda Patches revenue has scaled from $38,000 to about $50,000/month on that tooling, providing a verifiable demonstration of the headless stack ROI at small-business scale.

 Full Panda Patches case study with screenshots →